New Hire Forms: Everything You Need to Know

 Worker’s Compensation is a vital component of any business that hires employees.
 It is a form of insurance that covers any employee illness or injury while on the job.
-In addition, employers must honor Unemployment Insurance for any persona who is terminated suddenly.
+In addition, employers must honor Unemployment Insurance for any person who is terminated.
 In addition, posters need to be displayed in various areas of the worksite alerting employees of their rights in the workplace.

-All new employees should receive a copy of this handbook and should sign that they have read and agreed to the guidelines listed in the company handbook.
+All new employees should receive a copy of a handbook.
+All employees should sign that they have read and agreed to the guidelines listed in the company handbook.

-If you decide to hand out employee handbooks, have each worker read the book and sign confirming that they read it in its entirety.
-Handbooks give important information about rules and regulations on the worksite, while informing employees of their rights.
-Handbooks or manuals can prevent lawsuits, but it can also be used as evidence in court.
-Regardless, handbooks provide direct communication to employees and clears any confusion along your staff.
-Additionally, update your manual accordingly if any policy have changed.
+Handbooks provide important information about the company's rules and regulations on the worksite and inform all employees of their rights.
+Handbooks or manuals can prevent lawsuits, but they can also be used as evidence in court.
+Regardless, handbooks provide direct communication to employees which avoids any confusion among your staff.
+Additionally, update your manual accordingly if any policies have changed.

-Also, employers must give notifications of worker compensation plans, regardless of whether you provide it or note.
+Also, employers must give notifications of worker compensation plans, regardless of whether you provide it or not.

 Employers may require new employees to submit to a drug test.
+Furthermore, some employers may ask employees to undergo a periodic testing, depending on the nature of the business.
 Businesses may also have multiple cameras onsite for surveillance purposes.
-Further, some employers may ask employers to undergo a periodic search, depending on the nature of the business.
 If your business requires clearance, issue the necessary ID cards or employee ID numbers to new workers.
-You may also take advantage of what is known as a “Property return security deposit,” an escrow account that is held against any lost or damaged items that an employee rents or borrows for work purposes
+You may also take advantage of what is known as a “Property Return Security Deposit,” an escrow account that is held against any lost or damaged items that an employee rents or borrows for work purposes.

 Wages and Benefits

 According to the Affordable Care Act (ACA), small businesses and employees can access health care through a health insurance exchange market.
-Further, the law mandates that employers notify employees in writing regarding the exchange market, including other information regarding health care coverage.
+Furthermore, the law mandates that employers provide written notification to employees of the exchange market and other information regarding health care coverage.
 This law only applies to businesses that provide some kind of health plan.

 An EEO-1 form is reserved for businesses retaining over 100 employees and federal contractors with over 50 workers.
 EEO-1 forms fall under the jurisdiction of the Equal Employment Opportunity Commission for various purposes, such as assessment data research or enforcement.
 The information is shared among other federal agencies that are authorized to view such information.